Visiteurs: 1434903 Aujourdhui: 147 |

 But that is not all.

 Let us take again our fish and let him be rotated 6 times.
 We can add all around a ring of smaller fishes.
-Then again, add a ring of even smaller fishes, and so on to infinity.
+Then again, add a ring of even

 We then get a perfectly hexagonal figure.